 Hotel fire safety is a necessity.
 As a property manager or hotel owner, you want to keep your guests safe.
-But, with changing code requirements, a range of fire protection technologies, and a number of fire sprinklers, fire alarms, fire extinguishers, and more to keep track of, it can be tough to remember every aspect of your hotel fire safety requirements.
+But, with changing code requirements, a range of fire protection technologies, and a number of fire sprinklers, fire alarms, intercom systems, fire extinguishers, and more to keep track of, it can be tough to remember every aspect of your hotel fire safety requirements.

 Whether you’re trying to figure out when to have your sprinkler system inspected, or what kind of fire extinguishers you need, this article on hotel fire safety requirements will provide you with the information you need to know to keep your hotel safe.

 While hotel fire safety requirements can differ depending on your hotel’s location, the size of your building, and the amenities you offer, there are a few basic hotel fire safety best practices that every hotel needs to follow.
 Some of these basics include:

 - Ensuring hallways, doors, and stairwells are kept clear of obstructions